choojs/choo/README.md

 ### Caching components
 When working with stateful components, one will need to keep track of component instances – `state.cache` does just that.
-The component cache is a function which takes a component class and a unique id (`string`) as it's first two arguments.
+The component cache is a function which takes a component class and a unique id (`string`) as its first two arguments.
 Any following arguments will be forwarded to the component constructor together with `state` and `emit`.